-Thousands turn out for anti-Brexit protest in London
+Protesters flock to London to back new vote on Brexit

 - Bombardier sues Mitsubishi in Seattle over aircraft trade secrets

+Those in favor of pulling Britain out of the EU won by 52 percent in the 2016 EU membership referendum.
+Prime Minister Theresa May of the Conservative Party has ruled out another public vote on the subject.

-Britain is scheduled to leave the EU on March 29, but negotiations have been plagued by disagreements, particularly over the issue of the Republic of Ireland-Northern Ireland border, which will be the U.K.’s only land frontier with the EU after Brexit.
-There are growing fears of a “no-deal” exit, which could create chaos at the borders and in the economy.
+Britain is scheduled to leave the EU on March 29, but negotiations have been plagued by disagreements, particularly over the issue of the border between the Republic of Ireland and Northern Ireland.
+It will be the U.K.’s only land border with the EU after Brexit, for Ireland is part of the EU, and Northern Ireland is part of the U.K.

+There are growing fears of a “no-deal” British exit, which could create chaos at the borders and in both the EU and the British economies.

-Prime Minister Theresa May said at an inconclusive EU summit in Brussels this week that she would consider a longer post-Brexit transition period — one that could keep Britain aligned to EU rules and obligations for more than two years after its March departure.
-Pro-Brexit politicians in Britain saw it as an attempt to bind the country to the bloc indefinitely.
+May, speaking at an inconclusive EU summit in Brussels this week, said she would consider having a longer post-Brexit transition period — one that could keep Britain aligned to EU rules and obligations for more than two years after its March departure.
+Pro-Brexit politicians in Britain, however, saw it as an attempt to bind the country to the bloc indefinitely.

 “This week’s fresh chaos and confusion over Brexit negotiations has exposed how even the best deal now available will be a bad one for Britain,” said Andrew Adonis, a Labour member of the House of Lords.
 “Voters will neither forgive nor forget if (lawmakers) allow this miserable Brexit to proceed without people being given the final say.”